 • 1 Itek Solectria PVI 5200TL String Inverter

 • 2 Itek Solectria PVI 6600TL String Inverter

-Our estimated electric bill savings for the first year is $1,548.
-It estimated that the system will have paid for itself in ten years.
+Our estimated electric bill savings for one year is over $1,500!
+It’s estimated that the system will have paid for itself in ten years.